 The sesame seeds really gave it that deep flavor I was looking for during these colder fall days.
 It's a flavor that is a bit polarizing, you either really enjoy this type of bread or you just don't like it.
 My wife wasn't too happy with it, and I think the main reason was that the flavor of the sesame seeds was a little overpowering.
 Perhaps reducing the amount of toasted seeds will help reduce this problem.

-Taste: So.
+So.
 Rich.
 A very deep and intoxicating taste.
-Again, next time I’ll try reducing the amount of sesame seeds.
-About 1/2 cup sounds just about right to see if it mellows out some of the intense sesame flavor.
-While I like the rich taste, I’d like the sesame to play more of a background role and let the wheat shine through just a little bit more.
+Again, next time I'll try reducing the number of sesame seeds.
+About 1/2 cup sounds just about right to see if it mellows out some of the intense sesame flavors.
+While I like the rich taste, I'd like the sesame to play more of a background role and let the wheat shine through just a little bit more.

 In terms of sourness, the bread didn't have all that much.
 I like it this way, and if your curious about maintaining your starter to keep it “young” and less sour, check out my previous post on managing your sourdough starter's fermentation.

 We recently cooked a Moroccan inspired chicken tagine with some really great flavors and I thought it would complement this bread quite nicely.
 I prepared a sandwich with two slices of this Tartine Country Sesame, Moroccan chicken pulled and cut apart, aged Irish Cheddar, tomato & lettuce, and a small spread of grain mustard.
 Whew, that's good…

 If you use this recipe, tag @maurizio on Instagram so I can take a look!